Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 .. note::

-	If you are on Linux, this process can be automated using systemd, for externally-run Lavalink backends **only**.
+	If you are on Linux, this process can be automated using systemd, for unmanaged Lavalink backends **only**.
 See :ref:`here<linux-audio-autorestart>` for details.

 .. warning::